mixtube/mixtube/README.md

 ## Getting started
 For now, the only way to try Mixtube is to clone the GitHub repo and visit the index page through a web server.

-The grunt script can help you with that.
-You need NodeJS grunt and bower installed on your machine.
+You need npm installed on your machine.
 Then execute:
 ```
 npm install
-gulp serve
+npm run serve
 ```

-The server should be running by now and you can access MixTube at http://localhost:3000
+The server should be running by now and you can access MixTube at https://localhost:3000